wbibile/LetsConfide/README.md

 ## Features
 * Input and manage secret information using YAML
 * Cryptography backed by a TPM 2.0 module
-* Persistent TPM keys are sealed using a TPM root of trust
+* Use of hardware root of trust to seal encryption keys
 * Ability to configure ciphers and root of trust used by the TPM

 ## Requirements